What Are Family Constellations?

 Frequently Asked Questions:

-Can Family Constellations be done 1-on-1?
-I thought it was a group process.
+Can Family Constellations be done one-on-one?

 Other Materials